COP27: IMF calls for climate-smart investment in Africa | Africanews

 Egypt

-The International Monetary Fund's managing director said on Tuesday that climate change can create "excellent opportunities" for the private sector in Africa, adding the investing in the low-carbon economy can create jobs.
+The International Monetary Fund's managing director said on Tuesday that climate change can create "excellent opportunities" for the private sector in Africa, adding that investing in the low-carbon economy can create jobs.

-"Africa is disproportionately affected by climatic events" such as droughts, floods and coastal erosion," Kristalina Georgieva said.
+"Africa is disproportionately affected by climatic events" such as droughts, floods, and coastal erosion," Kristalina Georgieva said.

-Speaking in Egypt, which is hosting the the COP 27climate summit, Georgieva said this creates hunger, raises the risk of famine and even leads to insecurity "for the continent, but also for the rest of the world."
+Speaking in Egypt, which is hosting the COP 27climate summit, Georgieva said this creates hunger, raises the risk of famine, and even leads to insecurity "for the continent, but also for the rest of the world."

-Scores of presidents, along with thousands of diplomats, climate negotiators, business leaders, activists and journalists descended on the Red Sea resort city of Sharm El-Sheikh to take part in discussions and negotiations slated to go through Nov.
+Scores of presidents, along with thousands of diplomats, climate negotiators, business leaders, activists, and journalists descended on the Red Sea resort city of Sharm El-Sheikh to take part in discussions and negotiations slated to go through Nov.
 18.

 "Jobs in renewable energy are much more plentiful and better paid than the traditional jobs in coal mining," Georgieva said.